tianocore/edk2-pytool-extensions/docs/usability/using_linux.md

 If you use the external dependency features of pytools, you'll need to update your mono to support NuGet on Linux.
 This applies to all Linux users, WSL or native.

-See more information in the using_extdep document.
+See more information in the using_extdep document [here](https://github.com/tianocore/edk2-pytool-extensions/blob/master/docs/usability/using_extdep.md).

 ## Setting up other tools